beakerbrowser/pauls-dat-api2/README.md

  - `opts.ignore` Files not to copy (array of strings).
 Optional.
 Uses [anymatch](npm.im/anymatch).
  - `opts.skipUndownloadedFiles` Ignore files that haven't been downloaded yet (boolean).
 Default false.
 If false, will wait for source files to download.
  - `opts.dryRun` Don't actually make changes, just list what changes will occur.
 Optional, defaults to `false`.
+ - `opts.intoTargetFolder` Export into the `dstPath` target folder instead of replacing it.

 Copies an archive into another archive.